 HIPAA violations are extremely serious in nature, but can you go to jail for a HIPAA violation?
 Is this a risk for all violations, or is it only certain ones that will result in jail terms?

 The answer, perhaps unsurprisingly, is yes you can go to jail for violating HIPAA.
 However, it is extremely unlikely that someone who is discussing patient care with a colleague and accidentally discloses too much information (breaching the Minimum Necessary Standard) will be jailed for 4 years.
-It is important to recognise that while this is a HIPAA breach, it was limited in scope and, therefore, will probably not attract the most severe of HIPAA penalties.
+It is important to recognize that while this is a HIPAA breach, it was limited in scope and, therefore, will probably not attract the most severe of HIPAA penalties.

 Rather, jail terms are reserved for the violations that involve the access of Protected Health Information (PHI) for personal gain or under false pretences.
 PHI has a very high value on the black market, as it contains pieces of data (names, Social Security Numbers, bank details etc.) that can be used for identity theft or insurance fraud.